 Thomas Grey, 1st Marquess Dorset

-Before she met and married Edward IV, Elizabeth had been married to Sir John Grey who was killed at 2nd St Albans (1461).
-Her mother-in-law had married a new, young, Yorkist husband and granted him a life interest in estates that Thomas was due to inherit.
-Elizabeth petitioned her distant kinsman, William Lord Hastings, to help her protect Thomas’s inheritance and in April 1464 agreed that Thomas would marry Hastings’ (yet to be born) daughter in exchange.
+Elizabeth’s mother-in-law had married a new, young, Yorkist husband and granted him a life interest in estates that Thomas ought to inherit.
+Elizabeth petitioned her distant kinsman, William Lord Hastings, to help her protect Thomas’s inheritance.
+In April 1464 they agreed that Thomas would marry Hastings’ (yet to be born) daughter in exchange.

-It was possibly during these negotiations that Edward IV first met and fell in love with Elizabeth.
-The plans for a Hastings marriage were dropped after Elizabeth’s marriage to the king and Thomas instead married Edward IV’s niece, Anne Holland, heiress to the Duke of Exeter.
+It was possibly during these negotiations that Edward IV first met and proposed to Elizabeth.
+The plans for a Hastings marriage for Thomas were dropped after Elizabeth’s marriage to the king and Thomas instead married Edward IV’s niece, Anne Holland, heiress to the Duke of Exeter.

 His rise through the aristocracy was meteoric and by the age of twenty he was a Marquess and a member of the King’s Council.
 This status placed him below only a Duke so he was able, with his mother, to strongly influence the Council after Edward IV’s death (April 1483).